Pets, Livestock and Wildlife

 If you see a snake on your property do not try to catch or kill it.
 Most snakes in Victoria are venomous and will strike if provoked.
 Walk away from the snake slowly and keep an eye on it from a safe distance (several metres away).

-Keep your pets and family safely away from it and call the Department of Environment, Land, Water and Planning (DELWP) on 136 186, or Council who will provide the names and details of your local snake catchers.
+Keep your pets and family safely away from the snake and call the Department of Energy, Environment and Climate Action (DEECA) on 136 186, or Council who will provide the names and details of your local snake catchers.

 Pests

-The Department of Environment, Land, Water and Planning (DELWP), will be undertaking a 1080 pest animal poisoning program using buried baits and Canid Pest Ejectors on public land.
+Agriculture Victoria undertakes 1080 pest animal poisoning programs using buried baits and Canid Pest Ejectors on public land.
+For information on current baiting programs - Wilddog Management

 Bees and wasps on private property